 - The Licensing Rules dictate that persons may not be admitted to membership without an interval of at least two days between their application for membership and admission.

 - Subscriptions are due at times as laid down by the Committee and may be for a year or for a part year.
-One month is allowed for payment and any subscription not paid by this date may be liable to an additional payment.

 - The level of subscription etc. will be displayed on the notice board, and will be kept at a level that will not pose a significant obstacle to people participating.
 At the discretion of the Membership Secretary pro rata reduced subscriptions may be accepted from Members wishing to join for part of the year.